8 Tips To Prepare for Hurricanes in Mexico

 After an event, the government may opt to keep the Red Alert in place until services can be restored or it is safe and feasible to move about.

 At some point, they will issue the All Clear.
 Although it is tempting to go out and explore after a major storm, try to stay off the roads as much as possible.
 Fallen electrical lines can kill you.
 Roads may still be inaccessible due to flooding and broken trees.
-If you must venture out do so with caution.
+If you venture out, do so with caution.

 Mexico takes these types of storms very seriously as it is no stranger to the destruction these storms can leave in their wake.